 - excessive itching

-Not everyone with cholestasis has symptoms, and adults with chronic cholestasis are often symptom-free.
+Not everyone with cholestasis has symptoms, and adults with chronic cholestasis symptom-free.

 Bile blockage can be caused by a number of factors.

 Your liver plays an important role in metabolizing medications.
-Some medications are more difficult for your liver to metabolize than others and may be toxic to your liver.
+Some medications are more difficult for your liver to metabolize than others and toxic to your liver.
 These medications include:

 - some antibiotics, such as amoxicillin (Amoxil, Moxatag) and minocycline (Minocin)